borenstein-lab/MetaLAFFA/README.md

 The `setup.py` script has various command-line options to modify the default setup procedure.
 These include options to skip the installation of third-party tools that you may already have installed or skip downloading the default human reference if you have a different host reference database to use.
 These options are of the form `--no_<name_of_tool>` and you can view the full list of these options by using the `-h` option.

-**Note**: by default, metaLAFFA does not download a target database of functionally annotated genes to map reads to, instead assuming that you will configure metaLAFFA to use your own database.
-However, metaLAFFA is configured by default to work with KO annotations for the UniRef90 database, and you can have metaLAFFA download the UniRef90 database from UniProt by using the `--uniprot` option to the `setup.py` script.
+**Note**: by default, the setup script does not download a target database of functionally annotated genes to map reads to, instead assuming that you will configure metaLAFFA to use your own database.
+However, metaLAFFA's default configuration is set to use the UniRef90 database and its associated KO annotations if the database is present.
+If you would like to use the UniRef90 database, you can have the setup script download the UniRef90 database from UniProt by using the `--uniprot` option to the `setup.py` script.
 However, this database requires ~80G and can take a long time to download.

 ### Configuring metaLAFFA